IPPO: Obstacle Avoidance for Robotic Manipulators in Joint Space via Improved Proximal Policy Optimization: Preliminary

-We train the policy in Pybullet first and then transfer the learnt policy from Pybullet to Gazebo in order to overcome the time-consuming training process in Gazebo for DRL approaches.
-Finally, we deploy the model in our real-robot to evaluate how well it performed in real-world circumstances.
-Although there are so many research about Sim-to-Real in the filed of learning of navigation and manipulation policies \cite{zhang2021sim2real, bousmalis2018using}, most of research mainly focused on bridging the Sim-to-Real gap in domain adaptation \cite{fang2018multi, zhu2017target}.
-Furthermore, visual cues were considered as input information directly or indirectly \cite{pashevich2019learning}.
-However, in our work, obstacle avoidance is accomplished in joint space.
-On the other hand, our primary goal is to achieve the best accuracy in simulation for downstream applications in real-world scenarios.
-Sim-to-Sim transfer is a productive method for reducing training time and evaluate the robustness of the proposed approach over noises and inaccurate robot's model before deploying the learnt model on a real-robot platform.
-Therefore, we take into account both Sim-to-Sim and Sim-to-Real transfers, allowing us to quickly train and test the proposed model in various tasks and domains.
+As stated earlier, we train a DRL policy in Pybullet first and then transfer it to Gazebo to reduce training time~\cite{pinosky2022hybrid, ju2022transferring, sharma2022learning}.
+The final goal is to evaluate the policy's performance in a real-world scenario through a Sim-to-Real adaptation~\cite{scheikl2022sim, martin2022pre}.
+While previous research in the field of learning navigation and manipulation policies have focused on bridging the Sim-to-Real gap in domain adaptation~\cite{zhu2017target, zhang2021sim2real, bousmalis2018using, fang2018multi}, our work differs in that obstacle avoidance is accomplished in joint space.
+Our primary objective is to achieve high accuracy in simulation for real-world applications.
+The Sim-to-Sim transfer method is efficient in reducing training time and evaluating the robustness of the proposed approach over noises and inaccurate robot models before deploying the learned model on a real-robot platform.
+Therefore, we consider both Sim-to-Sim and Sim-to-Real transfers~\cite{scheikl2022sim, chen2022zero, kadokawa2022cyclic} in order to quickly train and evaluate the proposed model in a variety of tasks and domains.
+As illustrated in Fig.~\ref{figure1}, we train a deep policy in the Pybullet environment to learn the mapping from the task space to the joint space of the UR5e manipulator.
+The learned policy is then subjected to a Sim-to-Sim phase in the Gazebo environment, allowing us to evaluate and test the policy within a simulated environment prior to deployment in real-world scenarios.
+Finally, the policy is directly applied in real-robot without further refinement or fine-tuning.

-\section{STRATEGY FOR LEARNING}
+\section{Strategy for Learning}

-We adopt the PPO to accomplish obstacle avoidance with the mapping from task space to joint space.
-For reinforcement learning, one of the important aspects is to devise a good learning strategy, which includes selecting appropriate state and action representation.
-The strategy is implemented as a deep policy, which is designed as a multi-layer perception network with two hidden-layers.
+We adopt PPO to accomplish obstacle avoidance with the mapping from task space to joint space.
+For reinforcement learning, one of the important aspects is to devise a good learning strategy~\cite{wang2022end, ju2022transferring, li2022towards}, which includes selecting an appropriate state and action representation \cite{thumm2022provably, wong2022oscar, elguea2023review}.
+The strategy is implemented as a deep policy, which is designed as a multi-layer perception network with two hidden layers.